Grenada: Fauna

 Like much of the Caribbean, Grenada is depauperate of large animals.
 However, native opossums, armadillos, and introduced mona monkeys and mongooses are common.
-It also boasts a rich avifauna of 184 bird species, with one endemic (Grenada dove), six introduced, and 116 rare or accidental.
+As of June 2024, the avifauna of Grenada included a total of 199 species according to Bird Checklists of the World.
+Of these, one is endemic (Grenada dove), one has been introduced by humans (Rock Pigeon), and 130 are rare or accidental.